 Disneyland Resort, Anaheim

-The Orange County theme park mecca has a wide range of services for guests with mobility, vision, and cognitive disabilities.
+The theme park mecca in Anaheim has a wide range of services for guests with mobility, vision, and cognitive disabilities.
 Start your visit at the Guest Relations Center where you can discuss any needs you might have during your stay.
 For instance, the resort’s Disability Access Service offers options such as setting up 'return times' for rides, scheduled one at a time using the park’s app or checking in with a Guest Relations kiosk.
 Before you go, download the Attraction Details for Guests with Cognitive Disabilities and the Special Dietary Requests Guide.

 Knott’s Berry Farm, Buena Park